cardano-foundation/developer-portal/docs/native-tokens/minting.md

 fee=$(cardano-cli transaction calculate-min-fee --tx-body-file rec_matx.raw --tx-in-count 1 --tx-out-count 2 --witness-count 1 --$testnet --protocol-params-file protocol.json | cut -d " " -f1)
 ```

-As stated above, we need to calculate the leftovers which are going to get sent back to our address.
+As stated above, we need to calculate the leftovers that will get sent back to our address.
 The logic being:
 `TxHash Amout` — `fee` — `min Send 10 ADA in Lovelace` = `the output for our own address`